AndrewHazelden/Mental_Ray_Syntax_Highlighter/readme.md

 ## mental ray IDE Tools ##

 In addition to the syntax highligher modules, a suite of mental ray IDE (Integrated Development Environment) tools are provided.
 These scripts work with BBEdit and TextWrangler.
-Thie rendering TD centric scripts will boost your productivity when working with mental ray standalone, or mental ray for Maya.
+The rendering TD centric scripts will boost your productivity when working with mental ray standalone, or mental ray for Maya.

 ![mental ray Scripts Menu](http://www.andrewhazelden.com/projects/mental-ray-syntax-highlighter/images/mentalray-textwrangler-menus.gif)